 - ¾ cup raisins

-- Preheat the oven to 425°F. Lay the bacon out onto a sheet pan.
-Bake for 15-18 minutes, or until crisp.
+- Preheat the oven to 400°F. Lay the bacon out onto a sheet pan.
+Bake for about 25 minutes, or until crisp.
 Transfer the bacon to a plate lined with paper towels and set aside.
-Pour 2 tablespoons of the hot bacon fat into a 12″ skillet.
+Pour 1 tablespoon of the hot bacon fat into a 12″ skillet.
 Leave the remaining on the sheet pan.

-- Add the sliced apples to the sheet pan, spreading them in one even layer.
-Roast the apples in the bacon fat for 10 minutes.
+- Increase the oven temperature to 425°F. Add the sliced apples to the sheet pan, spreading them in an even layer.
+Roast the apples for 10 minutes.
 Give the apples a flip and roast for another 5 minutes, or until golden.
 Set aside.

-- Meanwhile, heat the 12″ skillet over medium heat.
+- Meanwhile, heat the skillet with bacon fat over medium heat.
 Add the pecans and toast until golden and fragrant.
 Season with a pinch of salt.
 Spoon the pecans out onto a plate lined with paper towels.

-- Add the shallots and a pinch of salt to the skillet.
-Drizzle a little olive oil in if needed.
+- Add a drizzle of olive oil, the shallots, and a pinch of salt to the skillet.
 Sauté for a few minutes until the shallots are caramelized and softened.
-Add the maple syrup and apple cider vinegar.
-Whisk to combine.
+Stir in the maple syrup and apple cider vinegar.
 Let simmer for 30 seconds or so.
 Transfer this mixture to a mixing bowl and let cool for a few minutes.
-Slowly drizzle in the neutral-flavored oil until emulsified.
+Slowly drizzle in the olive oil, whisking to emulsify.
 Season with salt and freshly cracked black pepper to taste (you want the vinaigrette to be very well seasoned).

-- Add the arugula and spring mix to a large mixing bowl.
-Add the roasted apples, pecans, bacon (crumbled), blue cheese, and raisins.
-Toss well and drizzle in the vinaigrette until your desired consistency.
+- Add the mixed greens and arugula to a large mixing bowl.
+Add the roasted apples, pecans, bacon (roughly chopped), blue cheese, and raisins.
+Pour in the vinaigrette and toss to combine.

 - Taste the salad and season with more salt and freshly cracked black pepper if needed.
 Serve immediately.